gitter-badger/pdfCreator/docs/api/atoms/README.md

     // This method is required
     // It gets the y position of where the atom will be placed insert(y) {
-        // it should return the inserted atom height, so we can correctly place
+        // It should return the inserted atom height, so we can correctly place
         // the next elements
     }